Pupil Voice: pupil participation at my school means “every single pupil has a voice”

 Children aged 12 and over have more rights to be involved in decisions about their support than ever before.

-Can I use my rights?
+What do I do if I want to use my rights?